-9.1 Wunderkind may, subject to this Section 9, store and process the relevant Personal Data in the European Economic Area and the United States.
+9.1 Wunderkind may, subject to this Section 9, store and process the relevant Personal Data in the European Economic Area, the United Kingdom and the United States.

-9.4 To the extent Company is the recipient of Personal Data from Wunderkind pursuant to these Terms, Company will provide at least the same level of protection for the information as is available under the Privacy Shield framework or Model Contractual Clauses.
+9.4 To the extent Company is the recipient of Personal Data from Wunderkind pursuant to these Terms, Company will provide at least the same level of protection for the information as is available under the Standard Contractual Clauses.

 10.1 Both parties agree that their respective liability under these Terms shall be apportioned according to each parties’ respective responsibility for the harm (if any) caused by each respective party.

 10.2 Nothing in this Section 10 will affect the remaining terms of the Agreement relating to liability (including any specific exclusions from any limitation of liability).

 11.1 These Terms will remain in effect until the termination or expiration of the Agreement between the parties.

 11.2 Nothing in these Terms shall impact Company’s intellectual property rights with respect to Personal Data provided by Company under the Agreement except to the extent required by applicable law.

 11.3Nothing in these Terms shall confer any benefits or rights on any person or entity other than the parties to these Terms.